Emerging adulthood and early adulthood: Technology revolution

-The Sexual Revolution: The sexual revolution, which began in the early 1960s, led to emerging adulthood because young adults began having sexual relations before marriage or having children.
-This was, in part, due to the development of more effective methods of contraception.
+Sexual revolution

+The sexual revolution describes a change in attitudes and actions regarding sex in Western cultures.
+It came to a head in the early 1960s, leading to emerging adulthood as a stage.
+This was due to young adults having sexual relations or children before marriage.
+While it came to a head in the 1960s, the sexual revolution started long before.
+It had its roots in 18th century philosophers that wrote in argument of sexual freedom.
+Many of those texts were censored as they were considered inappropriate for the time.
+It was until later that some of these texts were published, for example, Fourier's A New World of Love was finally published in 1967.
+These served to fan the flames.
+This movement finally coming to a head in the 1960s was in part due to the development of more effective methods of contraception.
 For example, in 1964, birth control became another option for young adults.
-This resulted in postponing marriage and parenthood age back a few years, changing the early and mid- twenties from a time of married relationships to a time of non-committed sexual relationships.
+The risk of children resulting from a sexual encounter was no longer a concern.
+This change of views regarding the use of sex resulted in young adults postponing marriage and parenthood age back a few years, changing the early and mid-twenties from a time of married relationships to a time of non-committed sexual relationships.
 Younger adults were no longer leaving home to get married.
+There was pushback against marriage as an institution due to contrasting views from some populations that it was sexist and homophobic in its practice.
 Marriage became less and less of a standard or "pre-requisite" of adulthood.
 Because of this, this stage of life was no longer characterized by the responsibilities and organization of marriage, leaving younger adults in qualitatively different relationships than before.

-The Women's Movement: The Women's movement also contributed to the development of emerging adulthood.
-Before this movement, their sole purpose was to find a husband and bear children, becoming full-time housewives.
-Soon after, women began to seek options for careers and education that were uncommon in the 1960s.
-Because of this, more women spend their emerging adulthood (approximately ages 18–29) years pursuing careers and higher education rather than settling down and starting families.
-This delay in marriage age developed the emerging adult phase of life because many people at this age were exploring and pursuing different paths than predecessors.